wilzbach/docs.asyncy.com/storyscript/README.md

 ![abstraction](./abstraction.png)

 **Key value propositions**
-1. **Transparency**; It looks like a monolith but is a full microservice/function serverless architecure.
+1. **Transparency**.
+It looks like a monolith but is a full microservice/function serverless architecure.
-1. **Readability**; The truth is in the code.
+1. **Readability**.
+The truth is in the code.
 Not only is Storyscript easy to read it's also easy to refactor, add features and traceback errors.
-1. **Polyglot**; Storyscript connects all languages together in one cohesive story of data.
+1. **Polyglot**.
+Storyscript connects all languages together in one cohesive story of data.
 Choose the right language for the job.
-1. **Zero-devops Deployments**; No Kubernetes configuration, port bindings, ingress controllers, central message queue, no container coupling, no infra configuration or custom scaling.
+1. **Zero-devops Deployments**.
+No Kubernetes configuration, port bindings, ingress controllers, central message queue, no container coupling, no infra configuration or custom scaling.

 ![stackup](./stackup.png)